← Back to Blog·Mar 16, 2026·7 min read

 Google Analytics 4

 The most widely used analytics platform.
-GA4 offers deep event tracking, audience segmentation, and integration with Google Ads.
-However, it requires cookies, needs consent banners for GDPR compliance, and has a steep learning curve.
-Standard reports can take 24–48 hours to process.
+Deep event tracking, audience segmentation, and Google Ads integration.
+Requires cookies, needs consent banners for GDPR, and has a steep learning curve.
+Reports can take 24–48 hours to process.

 Copper Analytics